debitoor/groom/README.md

 }
 ```

-Note, the original object stays the same, a copy without null, undefined and empty string is created.
+Note, the original object stays the same.
+A copy without null, undefined and empty string is created.